Rent-O-Dicoding-Cycle-5/BackEnd-Development/README.md

 ### POST /partner-vehicle

-Endpoint for upload an image file of the partner vehicle image.
+Endpoint for upload an image file of the partner vehicle image and detail vehicle.

 - URL: `/partner-vehicle`
 - Method: `POST`